Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 Over-monitoring and Burnout

-Over-monitoring can also cause burnout.
-Being watched all the time may make employees feel pressured to be “always on” and work longer hours to avoid bad performance reviews.
-This can lead to stress, work-life imbalance, and eventually burnout.
+Over-monitoring can cause burnout too.
+Continuously being watched can make employees feel pressured by the need to appear “always on” and work longer hours to avoid negative evaluations of their performance.
+This can cause stress, tension in the workplace, and, eventually, burnout.

 To avoid this companies should integrate monitoring with broader well-being initiatives.
 Tools like Applicant Tracking Systems can help with employee onboarding and training but HR should also use monitoring tools that offer flexibility and promote work-life balance.